lukes07xd/lukes07xd/README.md

 ### Hi there 👋
 ### I'm lukes07, I'm from Czechia and i'm a full stack web developer.
 ### I can do magic in: HTML, CSS + SCSS, JavaScript, PHP and Python
-### Also, I know my sh1t when working with linux.. just so you trolls don't tell me to type this: "sudo rm -rf /*"
+### Also, I know my sh1t when working with linux.. just so you fools don't tell me to type this: "sudo rm -rf /*"
 ### For everyone using linux, ⚠️DON'T DO THAT⚠️

 - 🌱 I’m currently learning while coding.